CommonGateway/CoreBundle/docs/features/Mappings.md

   }
 }
 ```

 based on the mapping service

-[copy past this readme from start to passTrough]
+\[copy past this readme from start to passTrough]

 ![chat3.png](chat3.png)

 And, presto!
 ChatGDP writes a basic mapping for us

 ![chat4.png](chat4.png)

 > **Note**
+>
-> - Conveniently ChatGDP provides a copy code button in the right top of the codding example that allows us to simply download the provided mapping an import it into the gateway.
+> *   Conveniently ChatGDP provides a copy code button in the right top of the codding example that allows us to simply download the provided mapping an import it into the gateway.
-> - We cut the above screenshots short for layout reasons but be sure to include as much from the mapping readme as you can
+> *   We cut the above screenshots short for layout reasons but be sure to include as much from the mapping readme as you can
-> - Always check the code that ChatGDP provided!
+> *   Always check the code that ChatGDP provided!
 It is known to make errors ;)